 Still, resourcing and capacity weren’t the most important factors in this leader’s mind.
 He summed up his hesitations about home-grown applications in a single point: “I can’t in good faith stand in front of the board and tell them that there are zero security issues in the hundreds of applications currently in production.”

-In this post, we’ll show you how Tulip simplifies IT governance at enterprise scale.
+In this post, we’ll show you how Tulip simplifies IT governance at an enterprise scale.

 Five Ways Tulip Simplifies Manufacturing Application Governance